 Packaging & Notification of Awards

 This four week course introduces participants to awarding and packaging financial aid funds, elements of award notifications, basic packaging models and guidelines for packaging federal financial aid funds.
-This 100% online course is a perfect collaborative learning tool for advanced financial aid professionals, and has been designed with the necessary tools, equipment and subject matter expertise to aid you through the four-week process.
+This course is a perfect collaborative learning tool for advanced financial aid professionals, and has been designed with the necessary tools, equipment and subject matter expertise to aid you through the four-week process.
+A credential is provided after successfully completing and passing the credential test, which is available at the conclusion of the course and included in your course fee.

 - Lesson 1 – Packaging Objectives, Guidelines, Policies and Procedures